 Strategy 1: The Tension Rod Trick

-This is the cheapest, most brilliant hack for the absolutely chaotic cabinet under your kitchen sink.
+This is the cheapest, most brilliant hack for the chaotic cabinet under your kitchen sink.

 - Go to any discount store or dollar store and buy a basic $3 spring-loaded tension rod (the kind used for tiny curtains).